-You can schedule a free, no-obligation consultation with one of our trained Christian counselors who will explain what therapy will look like and answer any questions you have.
+You can schedule a free, no-obligation consultation with one of our trained Christian counselors who will answer any questions you have.
 If you feel like it’s a good fit, then you will make an appointment for your first counseling session, and you’re on your way.
 Click here or call us at 972-422-8383 today for a free consultation.

 In every group of ten people, two have problems with anxiety...